PhilippHeuer/events4j/README.md

 # Description

-A simple wrapper to dispatch/consume events using Reactor.
+A simple wrapper to dispatch/consume events.

 # Import